Upper vs Lower Antelope Canyon | Which is Better to Visit?

 Lower Antelope Canyon is better for photos

-We already discussed that with Upper Antelope Canyon you are constantly surrounded by other people.
-Not the case with Lower Antelope Canyon.
-The tours felt much more spaced out and I never once saw the tour in front of us.
-There were only a handful of times I realized there was a tour behind us and that's because I stayed behind to take some extra photos.
+The tours were spaced out, and I never once saw the tour in front of us.
+There were only a handful of times I realized there was a tour behind us, and that's because I stayed behind to take photos.

 With Upper, I felt like I was on a group tour the entire time.
+The actual canyon is wider and more of a straight path when compared to Lower.
+No twists and turns to "hide" yourself from the group.

 We booked the 12:25 pm tour (in September) and didn't really see any significant light beams.
-Even if we did get to experience those light shafts, it still wouldn't be worth it to pick Upper vs Lower Antelope Canyon for all the reasons I've gone through above.
+Even if we did get to experience those light shafts, it still wouldn't be worth it to choose Upper vs Lower Antelope Canyon for all the reasons I've gone through above.

 Lower Antelope Canyon feels more mystical